I love to be outdoors, but this love (and my overall spirits) dim in cold, wet January and February.

 –Climbing to Castell Bellver, a 14th-century circular castle sitting just to the west of the city center.
 It’s worth a visit for its stunning architecture, bite-sized historical exhibits, and hilltop views of the city.

 –Ducking into the Museum of Mallorca, a small collection in a quietly grand palace just inside the medieval city walls at the edge of the Old Town.
 Local treasures are always worth a look, and for a bargain 2 euros this spot is at very least a nice way to unwind and get out of the sun for a while.

 -Speaking of local treasures, giant grocery stores are basically El Dorado as far as I’m concerned.
-In Palma, a trip down into the food basement at El Corte Inglés department store yields everything you need to know about local (middle-class, urban) tastes.
+In Palma, a trip down into the food basement at El Corte Inglés department store yields everything you need to know about local (upper-middle-class, urban) tastes.
 Light-green fruit that looks like it’s made of play-do and covered in big thumbprints?
 Check!
 This location also happens to have a rooftop bistro, with gorgeous views over the rooftops of the city center…

 -Practically within view no matter where you stand in Palma center, you literally can’t miss the Cathedral of Santa Maria of Palma.
 It’s impressive enough from the outside if you’re on a real budget, but its sheer size is best appreciated from within.
 However, it’s a steep (in my opinion) 8 euros to do so.

 –Walking, walking, walking all around central Palma and its Old Town: keep an eye out for very old windmills, Gaudí-influenced design, and local fun (I accidentally arrived the day before the local Carnaval parade, which was a delight, and left the day after the local women’s march).